 - child learns about open and closed syllables, suffixes and prefixes, root words and word parts

-- continual revision of spelling word cards and rules learnt cards is extremely effective, don’t be tempted to ‘short cut’ here, I did to a child’s detriment
+- continual revision of spelling word cards and rules learnt cards is extremely effective.
+Don’t be tempted to ‘short cut’ here as I have done, to a child’s detriment.

 Hands on Materials

 - letter tiles – vowel and consonant have different colours, red and blue